Priyanshu172000/Anomaly_detection/README.md

 Anomaly Detection Algorithm
 ---------------------------
+**Algorithm Selection:**
 The project uses a Z-score based anomaly detection method:
 - Z-score: Measures how far a data point deviates from the mean in terms of standard deviations.
 - Sliding Window: A window of recent data points is used to adapt to concept drift in the data.
-- Anomalies: Detected if the Z-score exceeds a specified threshold (default: 3).
+- Anomalies: Detected if the Z-score exceeds a specified threshold.

+**Effectiveness:** The Z-score method is effective for data streams with normal distribution, where most data points cluster around a central value (mean).
+It handles seasonal variations (sinusoidal patterns) and detects outliers effectively.

 Explanation of Key Components
 -----------------------------